 Awards: Federal Eastern District Judicial Award for Outstanding Service to the Court in Representing Title VII Employment Discrimination Plaintiffs (October, 1989)

-Community Service and Activities: Founding member of the California Capital Political Action Committee (CAPPAC) a bi-partisan political action committee to advance protections and rights of gay men and lesbians.
+Community Service and Activities: Founding member of the California Capital Political Action Committee (CAPPAC) a bi-partisan political action committee to advance protections and rights of the LGBTQ community.